CartoDB/carto-selfhosted-helm/README.md

 1. Authenticate and connect to your cluster

 2. Obtain the configuration files provided by Carto.
-That files are unique per self-hosted (**they cannot be shared between multiple installations**) and contain secrets, be careful storing and sharing them.
+That files are unique per Self Hosted (**they cannot be shared between multiple installations**) and contain secrets, be careful storing and sharing them.

 3. Add CARTO helm repository: